opensearch-project/documentation-website/_integrations/index.md

 ### Loading new integrations

-To load a new integration not included in the OpenSearch release, download it from the [catalog repository](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md), navigate to **Dashboards Management**, and import the new integration.
+To load a new integration not included in the default catalog, download it from the [catalog repository](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md), navigate to **Dashboards Management**, and import the new integration.

 The following tutorial shows how to download and install a new release or updated integration version from the catalog page to the OpenSearch available integration.